jpweber/jpweber.io/content/blog/monitoring-external-etcd-cluster-with-prometheus-operator.md

 +++

 The recommended way to run etcd for kubernetes is to have your etcd cluster outside of the kubernetes cluster.
 Great, good stuff.
 But you also run Prometheus via the Prometheus Operator to monitor everything about your cluster.
 So how do you get prometheus to monitor your etcd cluster if it isn't _technically_ a service in kubernetes?
 You might be thinking create a service monitor to scrape an external service [like you’ve done before](/blog/monitor-external-services-with-the-prometheus-operator).
 But, you’ve secured your etcd cluster so you need client certs to talk to it right?
 Now we need a way to provide certs to the service monitor.
 We can do all of that by creating certs as kubernetes secrets and adding a `tlsConfig` to our service monitor.
-But let me walk you through the whole process.
+Let me walk you through the whole process.

 If you'd like to just see the steps with no fluff and a repo of example files you can jump to the [tldr](#tldr)

 ## Service

 First the service that will describe our etcd cluster must be created.
 Notice that the selector is `null` here.
-We are not auto-discovering any endpoints because through selectors, but instead are going to manually define them.
+We are not auto-discovering any endpoints through selectors, but instead are going to manually define them.

 ``` yaml
 apiVersion: v1